Penwith · TR26

 House Extensions in Zennor

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Zennor, that work is shaped by the place itself — Zennor is a tiny inland village on the wild Penwith coast road, AONB and Heritage Coast designated, with a Norman church (the Mermaid of Zennor) and a remote, exposed character, with a building stock that leans toward traditional granite farm cottages and Victorian and Edwardian rectory-era houses.
+Reading Zennor on the ground is half of the extension job — Zennor is a tiny inland village on the wild Penwith coast road, AONB and Heritage Coast designated, with a Norman church (the Mermaid of Zennor) and a remote, exposed character, with a building stock that leans toward Victorian and Edwardian rectory-era houses and renovated barns.

 • Conservation Area